ZhiChen-Projects/Hackathon/README.md

 # Hackathon
- Salty Scalp, where we look for products that's cheap and have good reviews.
+ We are Salty Scalp, where we look for products that's cheap and have good reviews.